 Portrait of Eva Smith Cochran

-Chartran’s signature, at the upper left, has only recently been identified.
-This French artist travelled to the U.S. regularly to paint society portraits, including members of the Roosevelt family and Washington Roebling, chief engineer of the Brooklyn Bridge.
-Chartran’s virtuoso paint application—seen in the glint of light on Mrs. Cochran’s jewelry and the subtle shading her skin tones—is evident of an artist benefitting from excellent, if traditional, French academic training.
-The dark background, with its intimation of classical architecture, is typical of mid-19th century French portraiture.
+Théobald Chartran was a French artist who traveled to the U.S. regularly to paint society portraits, including a painting of Washington Roebling, chief engineer of the Brooklyn Bridge, which is in the collection of the Brooklyn Museum.
+The dark background, with its intimation of classical architecture, is typical of mid-nineteenth century French portraiture.